nitantchhajed/op-stack-bridge/README.md

 Withdrawal is an three step process

   1. Initiate withdrawal on L2
-  2. Prove withdrawal on L1 (availale after state root is published, usually takes 25-50 mins to change the status)
+  2. Prove withdrawal on L1 (available after state root is published, usually takes 25-50 mins to change the status)
   3. Caim the Withdrawal on L1 (available after challenge period is over)

 --------------------------------------------------------------------------------------------------